I sew the casual sweatshirt from the brand Les Beaux Gosses

 I had made an article with the tutorial of the different assembly steps, you can find it on the blog or by clicking here.

 For the hems, I went to get my coverstitch machine from the cupboard 😊.
-Since I have one, I do all my hems on knits with it.
+Since I got one, I do all my hems on knits with it.
 I find the result so beautiful both on the front and the back.
-If you don't have a coverstitch machine, the twin needle will be your ally to make beautiful hems on the sewing machine.
+If you don’t have a coverstitch machine, a twin needle will be your ally to make beautiful hems on the sewing machine.

-Here, my darling received the sweatshirt he asked for and I am satisfied with the result.
-The sweatshirt fits well as he wanted.
+Here, my darling received the sweatshirt he wanted and I am happy with the result.
+The sweatshirt fits well as he wished.

 Get your needles ready!